shrawans007/data-science-students/README.md

 These enhancements were anticipated to positively impact the student experience, create an effective strategy for customer engagement, and contribute to the company's success in the coming year.
 With this Customer Engagement Analysis in Excel project, as a data analyst I must analyze whether the new additions to the platform have increased student engagement.

-## Raw Data And Details:
+## Raw Data And Details
-**Note**: Raw file is by name 'Engagement Project_Raw.xlsx' is attached above with this project.
+**Note**: Raw Excel file is by name 'Engagement Project_Raw.xlsx' is attached above with this project.

 Columns names with corresponding details:
 1. student_id – the unique identifier for each student in the dataset.
 The field contains IDs for students who used the 365 Data Science platform with free or paid accounts in Q4 2021 (October 1, 2021 – December 31, 2021, both included) and Q4 2022 (October 1, 2022 – December 31, 2022, both included).